Zylann/godot_voxel/README.md

 Voxel Tools is a custom C++ module for Godot 3.1+.
 It must be compiled into the engine to work.

-Please see the [Getting Started Guide](doc/01_get-started.md) guide for instructions, or the [the demo](https://github.com/Zylann/voxelgame) for working examples.
+Please see the [Getting Started Guide](doc/01_get-started.md) for instructions, or [Zylann's demos](https://github.com/Zylann/voxelgame) and [TinmanJuggernaut's demo](https://github.com/tinmanjuggernaut/voxelgame) for working examples.

 Roadmap